googlearchive/firebase-dart/README.md

 You can find more information on how to setup correct database rules in the official
 [Firebase documentation](https://firebase.google.com/docs/database/security/).

+### Firestore tests and example

+To be able to run tests and example, Firestore needs to be enabled in the `Database/Cloud Firestore` section.

+You also need to include the additional `firebase-firestore.js` script.
+See [more info]().

 ### Storage tests and example